 - After less than three years in the position

-(exechange) — Portland, Tennessee, November 30, 2022 — Jason Whitaker, chief executive of Shoals, leaves his position.
-As announced by Shoals Technologies Group Inc. in a news release and in a regulatory filing published on Wednesday, November 30, 2022, Jason Whitaker leaves his post as chief executive officer at the provider of products for electric vehicle charging infrastructure, after less than three years in the role, effective in early 2023.
+(exechange) — Milwaukee, Wisconsin, January 30, 2023 — Rod Rushing, chief executive of REV, leaves his position — as “mutually agreed.”
+As announced by REV Group Inc. in a news release and in a regulatory filing published on Monday, January 30, 2023, Rodney N. (Rod) Rushing has left his post as chief executive officer at the manufacturer of specialty vehicles, after less than three years in the role, effective January 26, 2023.

 exechange tracks CEO departures at the 3,000 largest publicly traded companies in the U.S., examines the reasons CEOs leave and determines the Push‑out Score™, a measure of pressure on departing chief executives on a scale of 0 to 10.

-The three most common reasons given for CEO departures over the past 12 months are performance issues (24.6% of cases), reference to a planned succession (17.4%) and the statement that now was the right time for a change (9%), according to exechange data.
-Other reasons given for CEO departures included pursuit of other opportunities (6.2% of cases), personal reasons (3.4%) and conduct issues (2.5%).
-Rather rarely mentioned departure reasons are health problems (2.2% of cases), career change (2.2%), time with family (0.9%), disagreement (0.6%) and death (0.6%).
+The top three reasons cited in corporate announcements for CEO departures over the past 12 months are performance issues (27.2% of cases), implementation of a planned succession (15.6%) and the statement that the time was right for a change (9.3%), according to exechange data.
+Other motives given for leadership changes included the outgoing CEO’s wish to pursue other opportunities (5.7% of cases), personal reasons (3%) and conduct issues (2.1%).
+Rather rarely stated reasons are career change (2.1% of cases), health problems (1.8%), death (0.9%), the desire for more time with family (0.6%) and disagreement (0.6%).
 Sometimes, more than one reason was given.
-In 30.2% of cases, no reason was given.
+In 31.1% of cases, no reason was given.

 In the position of CEO since 2020